Azure Availability Sets vs Zones: Key Differences Explained | Updated 2025

 Scope Ensures availability within a single data center (region).
 Provides isolation and high availability across multiple data centers in a region.

-Fault Domains VMs are distributed across fault domains to protect against hardware failures.
+Fault Domains VMs are distributed across fault domains to protect against hardware failures, similar to how Kubernetes vs Docker Swarm compares the distribution and management of containerized applications across nodes to ensure high availability and fault tolerance.
 Each Availability Zone is a separate data center with independent power, cooling, and networking.

 Update Domains VMs are placed in update domains to stagger maintenance and updates.
 Not applicable, as each Availability Zone is independent and unaffected by maintenance in other zones.